mpailab/pylext/README.md

 ```python
 import pylext
 ```
-When pylext loads, it adds new importer for python with extended grammar.
+When pylext loads, it adds new importer for Python with extended grammar.
 These files should have **.pyg** extension and UTF-8 encoding.
 New syntax can be defined and used only in *pyg* files.
 One pyg file can import syntax defined in another *pyg* file using `gimport` command.
 *pyg* files can be imported from *py* files using standard `import` command.
-When *pyg* file is imported with import command, actually loaded python code obtained by expansion of all macros from this *pyg* file.
+When *pyg* file is imported with import command, actually loaded Python code obtained by expansion of all macros from this *pyg* file.

 ### New operator definition